mas-chat/mas/doc/MAS-client-API.md

 3. Server responds either with 'initok' or 'terminate' event.
 If the client receives 'terminate' it needs to login again to get a new secret.

 4. After 'initok' the server emits N 'ntf' (notification) events.
-These notification messages allow the client to draw the initial UI.
-Event payload contains a JSON message which describes the notification type and other parameters.
+These notification events allow the client to draw the initial UI.
+Event payload contains a JSON message which describes the event type and other parameters.

 5. When the client initiates an action it emits an 'req' (request) event.
 Event payload contains a JSON message which describes the request type and other parameters.